-Bookkeeping can be time consuming, and let’s be honest, you would rather spend that time working in your business to generate income than bookkeeping (or paying unnecessary bookkeeping fees) if you had a choice.
+Bookkeeping is time consuming, and you’d rather spend that time working in your business to generate income.
+What can you do to simplify your bookkeeping?

 So what can you do to simplify this process?